Visit NHMLA on a day just for you!

 Fall - Tuesday, October 9, 2018 Art of Science

 Our natural world is a source of endless artistic inspiration.
 The process of trying to understand and investigate the world around us requires both art and science—two subjects that are deeply interconnected!
-This Homeschool Day, you’ll discover connections between art and science, explore the beauty and diversity of NHMLA’s collections, and tap into your creative side to help document our amazing planet.
+This Homeschool Day, you’ll discover connections between art and science, explore the beauty and diversity of NHM’s collections, and tap into your creative side to help document our amazing planet.
 Get inspired with special access to our newest exhibit, Wildlife Photographer of the Year, showcasing 99 stunning images of nature photographed around the world.

 Winter - Tuesday, February 12, 2019

 Any student receiving academic instruction at home for grades PreK (3 years old) through Grade 12 and his/her educators qualify for free admission on Homeschool Days.
 Proof of homeschooling is not required.

 Nope!
 Just come on one of the days listed above and check in with an NHM representative at the admissions desk.
 Be sure to let us know you are here for Homeschool Day to receive free admission.

 General Admission to the Museum is free the whole day, and we occasionally offer limited free tickets to special exhibits such as the Spider and Butterfly Pavilion on top of free activities and other programming.
 However, please note that there is a fee for parking.

 Where do I park?

 Parking is available for $12 in the NHMLA Car Park on Bill Robertson Lane off of Exposition Blvd.
 If the Car Park is full, you will be directed to the California Science Center visitor parking structure which is also $12 (cash only), for larger vehicles such as Charter buses, parking is available for $30 (cash only).

 How do I sign up for special exhibits?